Schluggi/codenames/README.md

 - `codenames/static/images/cards/neutral`
 - `codenames/static/images/cards/red`

 The filename does not matter.
-But the file extension and type has to be JPEG/JPG.
+But the file extension and type has to be JPEG/JPG, PNG or WEBP.

 # Credits